 Mr. Konjo Tsering

-An explorer at heart, Mr. Konjo Tsering has been with NIMAS for over one years now.
-He has been a High Altitude Porter and feels enriched by the experiences the institute has brought into his otherwise quiet life in the hills.
+An explorer at heart, Mr. Konjo Tsering has been with NIMAS for over one year now.
+He has been a High Altitude Porter and feels enriched by the experiences the institute has brought into his otherwise quiet life in the hills

 Niraj Bhagat, Mumbai